The Pain Of Overspending Money Is Very Real and How To Avoid It

 .

-To the user debit and credit card, spending can be distorted.
-They psychologically believe they are spending about half of what they are actually spending.
-One dollar of debit and credit card spending feels like fifty cents to many people.
+To the user, debit and credit card spending can be distorted.
+They psychologically believe they are spending about half of what they are paying.
+One dollar of debit and credit card spending feels like fifty cents to many.

-Retailers are aware of these facts and deploy tactics to exploit them to get people to spend more money.
-Retailers are aware the pain of overspending money is delayed when using debit and credit cards.
+Retailers know these facts and deploy tactics to exploit them to get people to spend more money.
+Retailers know the pain of overspending money is delayed when using debit and credit cards.

 They bait customers with fake discounts and easy ways to bundle purchases.

 The pain of overspending money is not entirely our fault.
-There are brilliant minds and billions of dollars spent to find ways to ensure we feel the pain.
+Brilliant minds and billions of dollars have been spent to find ways to ensure we feel the pain.

 The pain of overspending money and how to avoid it

-We have come to realize the human anatomy betrays us and rewards us with pleasurable feelings when we buy things we like.
-There is never a shortage of entities at the ready to ensure we feel the pain of overspending money by enticing us to do so.
+We have realized that human anatomy betrays us and rewards us with pleasurable feelings when we buy things we like.
+There is never a shortage of entities ready to ensure we feel the pain of overspending money by enticing us to do so.

 Here are a few tips to help you keep more of your money in your pocket and avoid the pain of overspending money.

-- If you must shop for pl3asure or entertainment use cash.
-The use of cash will center you to the world of reality.
-The pain of overspending money is immediate and hopefully, you will avoid it.
+- If you must shop for pleasure or entertainment, use cash.
+Cash will center you in the world of reality.
+The pain of overspending money is immediate; hopefully, you will avoid it.

 - Track your debit and credit card spending.
-You knew this was coming.
-LOL.
-Keep and small notepad with, use the software, or an app to quickly track your spending to avoid the pain of overspending money.
+You knew this was coming, LOL.
+Keep a small notepad with you, or use software or an app to track your spending quickly to avoid the pain of overspending.

-The more money you save on not buy stuff for entertainment you can spend with good friends and family doing what you love to do.
+The more money you save on not buying stuff for entertainment, the more you can spend with good friends and family doing what you love to do.

 Set aside a little “fun money”

 Treating yourself to items or going on a shopping spree is not all bad.
-Sometimes you deserve it.
+Sometimes, you deserve it.
 As a minimalist, I have rules about that.
-We will not get into my rules for now but hope you take steps to avoid the pain of overspending money.
+We will not get into my rules for now, but I hope you take steps to avoid the pain of overspending money.

-Set some fun money aside every week to pay for those occasional shopping sprees or entertainment spending.
-You can do it with a little effort.
-Even if it is just a few bucks a month.
-When we have fun money readily available it makes spending more fun.
+Set some fun money aside weekly to pay for those occasional shopping sprees or entertainment spending.
+It takes little effort, even if it is just a few bucks a month.
+When we have fun money readily available, spending is more fun.

-When something comes up or you are invited out you can participate and really enjoy yourself.
+When something comes up, or you are invited out, you can participate and enjoy yourself.
 You can indulge in guilt-free spontaneity and avoid the pain of overspending money.

 I like your idea of using cash!
 Actually, I had never thought of that.
 I usually just carry my card every where.
 Makes it easy to spend the money.
 But being a single mom, I know too well that I really have to be careful with my spending.
 So this one idea is great for me.
 I can take out cash, say even if it is for the grocery store, and only spend that amount.
 I am glad I found this post.
 I don’t know why I have not thought to do this before :/